GitHub Agentic Workflows

 curl -sL https://raw.githubusercontent.com/github/gh-aw/main/install-gh-aw.sh | bash

-1. Verify installation: gh extension list
+Verify with gh extension list.

 Custom Actions Not Allowed in Enterprise Organizations